Dyson expansion for form-bounded perturbations and applications to the polaron problem: Application to the Polaron Model

 \begin{proof} By analyticity and the uniform integrability established in Lemma~\ref{key:lem}, it suffices to consider the case $\Re z < 0$.
 Moreover, since both sides of \eqref{idLa} are continuous in $v$ (with respect to the norm defined in Assumption~\ref{ass1}), it suffices to consider the case of suitably nice $v$.
-In particular, we can work under the additional assumption $v\in L^2(\R^d)$, in which case $a(v)$ is effectively a bounded operator in our computations (where the number of particles is bounded by $n$).
-In fact, if $\omega$ is unbounded, we assume in addition that $v$ is suitably compactly supported, so that $k\mapsto v(k) \eu^{s\omega (k)}$ is in $L^2(\R^d)$ for any $s>0$.
+We shall in fact first assume that $k\mapsto v(k) \eu^{s\omega (k)}$ is in $L^2(\R^d)$ for any $s>0$.
+In particular, we work under the assumption $v\in L^2(\R^d)$, in which case $a(v)$ is effectively a bounded operator in our computations (where the number of particles is bounded by $n$).
+Moreover, if $\omega$ is unbounded, this assumption additionally requires $v$ to suitably decay.
+(We could choose it to have compact support, for instance.)
 For $\Re z < 0$ we can write

 and hence

 where we identify $a^-(v)= a(v)$ and $a^+(v) = a^\dagger(v)$.
 Moreover, since

 for $\nu \in \{+,-\}$, we have